vicely07/ViLy_DATA_4319_Machine-Learning/README.md

 - ▶️ [Demo | Multilayer Perceptron | MNIST](https://nbviewer.jupyter.org/github/trekhleb/homemade-machine-learning/blob/master/notebooks/neural_network/multilayer_perceptron_demo.ipynb) - recognize handwritten digits from `28x28` pixel images
 - ▶️ [Demo | Multilayer Perceptron | Fashion MNIST](https://nbviewer.jupyter.org/github/trekhleb/homemade-machine-learning/blob/master/notebooks/neural_network/multilayer_perceptron_fashion_demo.ipynb) - recognize the type of clothes from `28x28` pixel images

+The purpose of this repository is not to implement machine learning algorithms by using 3<sup>rd</sup> party library one-liners _but_ rather to practice implementing these algorithms from scratch and get better understanding of the mathematics behind each algorithm.
+That's why all algorithms implementations are called "homemade" and not intended to be used for production.